Incorporating PTF Best Practices

 Coding user-specific information into many tests may make future updates difficult if user IDs in the test environment are changed.

-PTF page prompting steps make tests more robust and repeatable by simplifying test data and replacing it with intelligence built into the step.
+Use of PTF page prompting steps make tests more robust and repeatable by simplifying test data and replacing it with intelligence built into the step.

 Tests that use page prompting are more repeatable.
 Consider the following test instruction: